bobbingwide/SB-post-edit-block/README.md

 First version to replace any `[post-edit]` shortcodes in FSE themes

 ## Changelog
+# 0.3.1
+* Changed: Ensures default link text of (Edit) is localized #5
+* Changed: Add repository, correct license, update version #5
+* Tested: With WordPress 5.8 and WordPress Multi Site
+* Tested: With Gutenberg 11.4.1
+* Tested: With PHP 8.0

 # 0.3.0
 * Changed: Internationalized #5
 * Tested: With WordPress 5.8 and WordPress Multi Site